warezpeddler/SharpMole/README.md

 ```
 dotnet publish -c Release -r win-x64 --self-contained
 ```
-4. You should now have a self-contained and portable `.exe` file.
-At this stage you are ready to go!
+4. You should now have a self-contained and portable `.exe` file and are ready to go!

 ## Usage and examples
 - Basic and general directory scan